MoDev0/odin-recipes/README.md

 # odin-recipes
-simple recipes html file , to practice what i've learned in html so far
+simple recipes html page , to practice what i've learned in html so far